khilnani/gists.cli/README.md

 Installation
 ============

-If you have Python PIP http://www.pip-installer.org/ Installed
+Recomended installation process

+- Install the Python package manager PIP (http://www.pip-installer.org/) `sudo easy_install pip`
-- `pip install gists.cli`
+- Once PIP is installed, run `pip install gists.cli`

-If you prefer manual installation
+If you would like to develop or make changes to the code base

 - `git clone https://github.com/khilnani/gists.cli.git` or download the latest Tag Archive from https://github.com/khilnani/gists.cli
 - Install dependencies by running `./setup.sh`.
-If you get an error, run `sudo ./setup.sh`
+  - This installs PIP (if not already installed) and then installs the dependencies.
 - Run the installer as below.
-Again if you get any error run with `sudo ...`
+Again, if you get any error run with `sudo ...`
   - `./install.py` with no arguments will install to `/usr/local/bin`.
   - `./install.py INSTALL_PATH` to install to a specific directory.